microsoft/connected-fleet-refarch/docs/GettingStarted.md

 chmod 700 ./cert-gen/certGen.sh
 ```

-- Generate the certificates

-Create a test root and intermediate certificate.
+- Create a test root and intermediate certificate.

 > **Warning**
 > Make sure to run this script **only once** to avoid discrepancies between the generated certificates and the configuration files.